deniztemur00/PaliGemma-from-Scratch-Tweaks/README.md

 ## Improvements

+- **Precision**: Set float32 matmul precision from highest to high.
+This is to provide a speedup in the training process.
+- **Dtype Conversion**: Convert the model to bfloat16 for faster training.
+- **Projection Fusing**: Fused query, key, and value projections into a single linear layer.
+This is to reduce the number of operations and improve the computational efficiency.
 - **Flash Attention**: Implemented for both language and vision models, significantly improving computational efficiency speeding up the inference time.
 - **Training**: Added Training loop as well as simple dataset support.

 ## TODO
 - Implement SoViT-400m architecture, which is the shape-optimized version of the original SigLIP.